 In general, banks prefer to stick to a strict three-draw schedule for construction financing.
 This means that if your client runs short of funds before reaching the milestone for the next draw, they may be forced to find another source of money to keep their project moving forward.

 MICs, on the other hand, tend to be more flexible.
 In the case of Pillar, we allow draws at any point during a construction project.
 Our underwriting team remains up to date on the project’s progress, and we require an appraiser to review the project status before each new draw.
 This appraisal and other administrative fees mean there are costs associated with each draw, so it doesn’t make sense for your client to repeatedly ask for small amounts.
-Ultimately, however, the choice of when and how much to draw is up to them.

 For estimated draw amounts, try our Construction Draw Calculator.